 LITE is being funded through an annual university strategic initiative that reassessed and renewed each year for five years.

-Faculty are encouraged to work with the Office of the University Registrar for scheduling specific classroom spaces.
+Faculty are encouraged to work with their department coordinators for scheduling specific classroom spaces.